WokLibCodeClub/Python-Clock/Step7-Custom-clock-background/README7.md

 Now add the same two lines in the same place for the minute and hour hand turtles, but remember to change the name ```second_hand``` to the name of the turtle for the minute or hour hand.

+Rerun your code and you should now see that the hands are the right size for the clock circle.

+To test this is working try changing the value of ```clock_radius``` at the top of your code.
+Do the circle and the hands change size together?

 [Continue to *3.
 Draw ticks at all the seconds positions*](README2.md)

 [Go back to previous page](README.md)